-For non-disabled students who need a nutritionally equivalent milk substitute, only a signed request by a parent or guardian is required.
+For students without disabilities non-disabled students who need a nutritionally equivalent milk substitute, only a signed request by a parent or guardian is required.
+While the request must specify the medical or other special dietary need that restricts the student's diet (i.e., precludes the student's consumption of cow's milk), medical certification may not be required.

-Mealstunches sold by the school may be purchased by students and staff members and community residents in accordance with administrative guidelines established by the Superintendent.
-Lunches-Meals may be made available, free of charge, to senior citizens who are serving as volunteers to the District.
+Meals sold by the school may be purchased by students and staff members and community residents in accordance with administrative guidelines established by the Superintendent.
+Meals may be made available, free of charge, to senior citizens who are serving as volunteers to the District.

-The operation and supervision of the food-service program shall be the responsibility of the School Nutrition Supervisor.
-In accordance with Federal law, School Nutrition Supervisor shall take such actions as are necessary to obtain a minimum of two (2) food safety inspections per school year, which are conducted by the
+The operation and supervision of the food-service program shall be the responsibility of the Food Service Director School Nutrition Supervisor.
+In accordance with Federal law, the Food Service Director School Nutrition Supervisor shall take such actions as are necessary to obtain a minimum of two (2) food safety inspections per school year, which are conducted by the State or local governmental agency responsible for food safety inspections.
+The report of the most recent inspection will be posted in a publicly visible location, and a copy of the report will be available upon request.